 All of this pushed me in the direction of forming a music organization that would tell the truth about difficult issues whether it was what the churches wanted to buy or not – what the radio wanted to play or not.
 Eventually Music for the Soul would release a recording called Tell Me What You See: Hope for Those Overcoming an Eating Disorder.

-To create our content we interviewed five young ladies who had recovered from an eating disorder and included their testimonies on the CD.
+To create our content we interviewed five young ladies who had recovered from an eating disorder and included their testimonies on the project.
 We also had the input of Dr. Linda Mintle, Constance Rhodes of Finding-Balance, and Dr. Gregg Jantz of The Center in creating content that would prove therapeutic for young women struggling with body image issues.
 When it was time to record all of the songs were performed by women.

 The recording, partially sponsored by the treatment center Remuda Ranch, was lauded for “taking risks” and called “pure holy ground,” “fiercely courageous,” and “deeply inspiring,” by professionals working to heal disordered eating clients.
 One woman, encouraged by Tell Me What You See during her healing process, called the CD “a beacon and a life raft.”